Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 * Fraction of events generated by user in each app (one\_hot\_app_labels function)
 * Fraction of events generated by user in each app label (one\_hot\_app_labels function)
 * Fraction of events generated by user in each app category (text\_category_features function)
-* Indicator features for categories of apps that were used by used to generated events (one\_hot_category function)
+* Indicator features for categories of apps that were used by generated events (one\_hot_category function)

 These features were inspired by Kaggle kernel [A linear model on apps and labels](https://www.kaggle.com/dvasyukova/a-linear-model-on-apps-and-labels).

 The computation of these features requires significant amount of memory.
-Initially we tried to compute features in the local environment with 16 Gb RAM.
+Initially we tried to compute features in the local environment with 16-GB RAM.
 We were able to compute the first four sets of features, but received 'Out of memory' error when computing the fifth feature set.
 The computation of the first four feature sets is in singleVMsmall.py file and it can be executed in the local environment by running

      az ml experiment submit -c local .\singleVMsmall.py